 FAA Probing Honolulu Flight After Close Call With Mountains

-An American A321neo failed to make a required turn, putting it close to nearby terrain.
+According to initial reports, an American Airlines Airbus A321neo failed to turn correctly, putting the jet close to nearby terrain.

 An American A321neo aircraft at Dallas/Fort Worth (Photo: AirlineGeeks | William Derrickson)